adm1nPanda/ImageCon/README.md

 My attempt to build a simple and secure web application.

 ####Dependancies
-This application is built using Apache, javascript and mysql.
+This application is built using Apache 2.4.18, PHP 7.0.15, javascript and mysql.

 ####Setup instructions